strawberry-development/LaivastoPixel/README.md

 4. Push to the branch (git push origin feature-branch).
 5. Open a pull request.

+## Working on
+I am currently focused on simplifying the usage of this project.
+My goal is to making it more intuitive and accessible.

+Once this improvement is in place, I will proceed to implement new functionalities to enhance the overall capabilities of the project.

 ## License

 This project is licensed under the GNU General Public License v3.0.